MSc-MGomaa/MCTS-For-Rule-learning/README.md

 # MCTS For Rule-learning.
-How to use the Monte-Carlo Tree Search Algorithm to find the patterns that best describe each class for a given dataset.
+Using the Monte-Carlo Tree Search algorithm to explore a search space for patterns and retrieve the pattern that best describes a particular category.

 ## Main Idea
 <p align="justify">